- About Us

-For a list of current projects see the Cognitive Therapeutics Research Group current research page.
+For a list of current projects see the Cognitive Therapeutics Research Program current research page.

 If you would like to find out more about Kate’s research, please contact email@example.com

-Watch Dr Kate Hoy discuss her work at MAPrc:
+Watch A/Prof Kate Hoy discuss her work at MAPrc:

 Cognitive Therapeutics Research Team